gschmutz/bigdata-spark-workshop/06-spark-dataframe/README.md

 ## Prepare the data, if no longer available

-The data needed here has been uploaded to MinIO in workshop 03-object-storage.
-You can skip this section, if you still have the data available in HDFS or MinIO.
+The data needed here has been uploaded in workshop 3 - [Working with MinIO Object Storage](03-object-storage).
+You can skip this section, if you still have the data available in MinIO.

 Create the flight bucket: